jpswade/jpswade.github.io/_posts/2009-01-05-free-icons.md

   - Design
 ---
 <p class="lead">
-  If you don&#8217;t have the time to make your own icons for your latest product or website, then you need to find some for free.
+  If you don't have the time to make your own icons for your latest product or website, then you need to find some for free.
 </p>

 More often than not, the actual task of finding icons can be even more time consuming than if you made them yourself!
-Okay, maybe not, but pretty close, needless to say, they are often difficult to find as there aren&#8217;t that many going for free.
+Okay, maybe not, but pretty close, needless to say, they are often difficult to find as there aren't that many going for free.

 <!--more-->

-Here&#8217;s a list of free icon sets:
+Here's a list of free icon sets:

   1. [twotone](http://code.google.com/p/twotiny/)
   2. [ColorCons](http://mouserunner.com/Spheres_ColoCons1_Free_Icons.html)